awsdocs/amazon-sagemaker-developer-guide/doc_source/algos.md

-  For this type of discrete classification problem, Amazon SageMaker provides two algorithms: [Linear learner algorithm](linear-learner.md) and the [XGBoost Algorithm](xgboost.md)\.
+  For this type of discrete classification problem, SageMaker provides two algorithms: [Linear learner algorithm](linear-learner.md) and the [XGBoost Algorithm](xgboost.md)\.
 You set the following hyperparameters to direct these algorithms to produce discrete results:

   + For the Linear Learner algorithm, set the `predictor_type` hyperparameter to `binary_classifier`\.